-3. Justification for an adaptation of the Short-term repeated dose toxicity (28 day), (Annex VIII, Section 8.6.1.)
+3. Short-term repeated dose toxicity (28 day), (Annex VIII, Section 8.6.1.);

 A Short-term repeated dose toxicity study (28 days) is a standard information requirement in Annex VIII to REACH.
-This information may take the form of a study record or a valid adaptation in accordance with either a specific adaptation rule under Column 2 of Annex VIII or a general adaptation rule under Annex XI.

 You have adapted the standard information requirement by using a Grouping of substances and read-across approach under Annex XI, Section 1.5.